madhulika18/Ecommerce-Product-Categorization/README.md

 ![wordCloud](https://github.com/user-attachments/assets/65e7d8dd-e1b6-43be-a757-4f99ed95deca)

 ## 5. Models Used
-We have used the following 5 models (Machine Learning + Deep Learning Models)
+We have used the following 4 models:

 a) Extreme Gradient Boosting